Watlington, Oxfordshire: Non-conformist

 During the 17th and 18th centuries several nonconformist denominations existed in Watlington, with Quakers, Baptists and Seventh Day Baptists most prominent in different periods.
 Methodist preachers visited Watlington by invitation from 1764, with John Wesley himself preaching in the town in 1766, 1774 and 1775.
 The current Wesleyan chapel was built in 1812, and now forms part of the Oxford Methodist Circuit.

 Education

-Early years and primary education in Watlington is provided by Watlington Primary School.
+Early years and primary education in Watlington is provided by Watlington Primary School, first opened in 1874.
 Lower secondary education for students up to the age of 16 from Watlington and many of the surrounding villages is provided by Icknield Community College, a mixed-sex comprehensive school.
 Icknield Community College does not provide sixth form education, and instead works with three partnership schools in the area, Henley College in Henley-on-Thames, Lord Williams's School in Thame, and Wallingford School in Wallingford, as well as sending students to many other sixth forms and colleges in the area.

+Media

+Local news and television programmes are provided by BBC South and ITV Meridian.
+Television signals are received from the Oxford TV transmitter.
+Local radio stations are BBC Radio Oxford on 95.2 FM, Heart South on 102.6 FM, and Greatest Hits Radio South (formerly Jack FM) on 106.4 FM.
+The town is served by the local newspapers, Henley Standard and Oxfordshire Guardian.